SulemanKazi/DenseNetKeras/README.md

 #DISCLAIMER

 This is a work in progress, and is NOT complete.
 Right now I only have code whch builds the model architecture.
 The model needs to be trained and tested to see if it matches the results of the papers.
-If you would like to help out with training and have GPUs available that would be speed up the process.
+If you would like to help out with training and have GPUs available that would speed up the process that would be helpful.
 Use at your own risk.

 #TODO